jpachecoxyz/jpachecoxyz.github.io/content/posts/install-telega-in-nixos.md

 +++
-title = "Install Telega in NixOS - Emacs." author = ["Javier Pacheco"] description = "How to install Telega server in NixOS." date = 2024-09-04T02:44:00-05:00 tags = ["emacs", "linux", "tecnology"] draft = false toc = true
+title = "Install telega in nixos" description = "How to install telega and use it in NixOS" date = 2024-08-21 tags = ["telega", "linux", "nixos"] draft = false toc = true
 +++